Zach McKinstry Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.77).
+- The Rockies have a 5.75 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 120 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up the second-most home runs in baseball (121 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.